jlarmstrongiv/gulp-images-hot-folder/README.md

 Other available commands:

 - `gulp clean`:  deletes the dist folder
-- `gulp once`:  runs gulp clean and processes the image
+- `gulp once`:  runs gulp clean and processes the images
 - `gulp export`:  packages the dist folder into a zip file

 That’s about it.
 Hope you have a nice day! :)